SatyamV7/Chess-AI/README.md

 ## How to Play?
 1. Head over to [Chess AI](https://chessai.netlify.app/)

 2. Play as white by dragging a piece to your desired location.
 The AI plays as black.
-The AI's minimax search depth (which is directly related to how well it will play) can be customised using the 'Search Depth (Black)' dropdown.
+The AI's minimax search depth (which is directly related to how well it will play) can be customised using the 'Search Depth (Black)' under settings dropdown.
 Using a higher value will improve the AI's accuracy, but it will take longer to decide on the next move.

 3. To pit the AI against itself, click the 'Start Game' button under Computer vs. Computer.
 You can stop the game at any time using the 'Stop and Reset' button.

+4. You can also get suggested moves from AI by clicking 'Show Suggested Move (White)' checkbox under settings dropdown.

 ## License
 Use of this project is governed by the [MIT License](LICENSE).